Nikolay Bogdanov-Belsky: Life

 Bogdanov-Belsky painted mostly genre paintings, especially of the education of peasant children, portraits, and impressionistic landscapes studies.
 He became pedagogue and academician in 1903.
 He was an active Member of the Academy of Arts in 1914.
 Realist art was strongly disfavored by the Soviet Union, compelling the artist to relocate to Riga in 1921.
-As a result of the Soviet Occupation of the Baltic States, Bogdanov-Belsky relocated to Berlin.
-He was killed on February 19, 1945 as a result of allied bombing.
+Due to illness, he was taken to a Berlin clinic and was killed on February 19, 1945 as a result of Allied bombing.
 He was buried at the Berlin-Tegel Russian Orthodox Cemetery.

 He was a member of the Russian Fraternitas Arctica in Riga.